Khaymat/Khaymat/README.md

    ```bash
    git clone https://github.com/Khaymat/[repo-name].git
    ```
 2. **Read & Experiment:** Understand the logic behind the code.
-Don’t just copy-paste—play around with it, tweak it, and learn!
+Don’t just copy-paste bro, play around with it, tweak it, and learn!
 3. **Run & Enjoy:** Fire it up and see the results.
 If it doesn’t work at first, no worries—dig into the code and try again.

 Happy coding and exploring!
 Leave a comment or pull request if you have feedback or ideas for improvements.